 Making vanilla extract from scratch is a reward all on its own.
-Whether it’s to save a bit of money, to enhance your baking experience, or to make a thoughtful handmade gift, there’s something special about extracting your own vanilla flavour.
+Whether it’s to save a bit of money, enhance your baking experience, or make a thoughtful handmade gift, there’s something special about extracting your own vanilla flavour.

 HOMEMADE VANILLA EXTRACT VIDEO TUTORIAL